 I’ve got a few of my own, but they’re mostly comical or nearly tragic.
 But I love hearing them.
 Last week I heard a great one:

-A couple years ago the Iranians issued a declaration stating that they would sink the next U.S. warship to enter the Persian Gulf.
+A couple of years ago the Iranians issued a declaration stating that they would sink the next U.S. warship to enter the Persian Gulf.
 Further EU and U.S. sanctions against Iran related to their persistent nuclear program had begun to adversely affect the Iranian economy.
-The value of the Rial had fallen 40% in just a few months.
+The value of the Rial had fallen 40 percent in just a few months.

 A few uneventful hours after the passage, Wingnut had made his way to the flight deck to man the Alert on Cat 3.
 By this time, the ship was already 100 miles into the Gulf with not even a dust storm kicked up from the Iranian side.
 The tension level was easing slightly.
 As the feet of the pilot being relieved hit the deck, he told Wingnut, “Buddy, if you launch I will kick your ass.”

 Wingnut climbed up the ladder to the Rhino cockpit and snapped in his lap belts, leaving the shoulders off to provide a little freedom to move during the four-hour sit.
 He checked the systems and the alignment to make sure he was squared away and then, settling down for the long alert, slapped a desert camo hat on his head to provide the only shade from the harsh sun.
 Earbuds and tunes in place, he pulled out a book and tried to pretend that he was somewhere else.